UMWEDU/umw-residencelife-sync/_pages/processes.md

 published: true
 post_date: 2016-01-29 19:22:02
 ---
+<h3><strong>Themed Living Communities</strong></h3>
+Students have the opportunity to create and participate in their own residential learning community called Themed Living Communities (TLC).
+By creating a community, students create high impact learning experiences outside the classroom that focus on reflection and small group discussion around a chosen academic, vocational, or extracurricular interest.
+More information about TLCs can be found at <u><a href="http://www.umw.edu/residencelife/on-campus/life/tlcs/">http://www.umw.edu/residencelife/on-campus/life/tlcs/</a></u>.

+To create a community, please complete the <u><a href="https://orgsync.com/59554/forms/166472">TLC application</a></u> by February 14.
+Applications will be reviewed and notifications will be made by February 15.

+All approved Themed Living Communities will be added to the Housing Application, allowing students to express interest in joining a community.
+Our goal is to maximize a students’ ability to participate in one of these high-impact practices.
+Themed Living Community leaders will be expected to welcome interested students into their community, based upon availability.
 <h3><strong>ODR Approved Accommodations</strong></h3>
 Students who have approved housing accommodations through the Office of Disability Services that limit the options on campus to fulfill the accommodation will have an opportunity to select their room or be manually assigned by Residence Life and Housing prior to general Selection.
 All students should expect to self-select their room within the Housing Portal unless otherwise directed by Residence Life and Housing.